-Unless there is no virgin coconut oil being packaged in glass, but since there is, why plastic?
+Unless you can't find any virgin coconut oil packaged in glass, but since there is, why choose plastic over glass?

 Another thing worth mentioning is, you might come across a few brands storing virgin coconut oil in amber glass jar or bottle to keep out light and heat.
-It's not necessary actually since coconut oil has so much saturated fats that make it very stable under normal circumstances.
+It's not necessary actually since coconut oil has so much good saturated fats that make it very stable under normal circumstances.

 So, go ahead and pick one that uses a clear glass container to hold it if that virgin coconut oil best meets your needs and suits your palate.

 Unless you get a chance to smell before you buy, you'll have to purchase virgin coconut oil one after another until you get the right odor for your nose.

 When you take a whiff it should give you a distinctive coconut aroma, which is an innate quality of the oil.

 If you're like me, you would definitely settle down to the one that has a thicker coconut fragrance.
 And it should smell like fresh coconut and not roasted coconut.
-The more it smells like fresh coconut, the more phytonutrients it carries and of course, greater benefits for your health.
+The more it smells like fresh coconut, the more phytonutrients it carries.
+And of course, greater benefits for your health.
 (This virgin coconut oil is best for fighting flu.)